Mono-Co/project-one-team3/README.md

 **Usage:**

 1.Install all the necessary dependencies are installed in the python environment using 'pip install -r requirements.txt'.
+This will require a Authentaction to the Nasdaq API.
+For “nasdaq-data-link” the API Key is noted in the api_config.py file on your local computer files, therefore no API_Config.py file is provided in the GitHub Repository.(Refer to the NASDAQ documentation for further information).

 2.Use the supplied Python script to run the stock data extraction and analysis.